Frequently Asked Questions

 The custodian may waive a fee if, after consideration of the ability of the person requesting access to pay the fee and other relevant factors, the custodian determines that the waiver is in the public interest.

-Who do I contact to make a Public Information Act Request or if I have a question?
+Who do I contact to request public records or if I have a question?

 Can I obtain judicial records in bulk?